 When buying a new build home, it is important to ask as many questions as possible.
 Buying a new built home is a big decision, so you shouldn’t feel pressurised into rushing into a contract with a builder until you are completely satisfied that you have found the property that best suits you.

 Asking as many questions as possible is important to avoid any surprises or extra costs that may arise when buying a new build property.

 Wondering if a new build property is for you?

 Take a look at our blog The Advantages and Disadvantages of New Build Properties

-To help, we have compiled a list of important questions to ask your builder when considering buying a new build property.
+To help, we have compiled a list of important questions to ask when buying a new build house.
 You can also ask these questions when viewing a new build house.
 After all, there is no better time to learn about the house or flat, how the company building it operates, the neighbourhood and very important information about your rights as a buyer in the short, medium and long term.

 1. When do you expect the property to be completed?

 The builder will normally give you a time frame within a 2-month window.